menu

 Southwest Ranches is a decidedly white-collar town, with fully 90.47% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Southwest Ranches is a town of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Southwest Ranches who work in management occupations (18.51%), healthcare (14.94%), and sales jobs (12.14%).

-A relatively large number of people in Southwest Ranches telecommute to their jobs.
-Overall, about 12.88% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 12.88% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle